elb98rm/machine-identifier/README.md

 $ composer require floor9design/machine-identifier
 ```

-The composer file includes laravel providers and aliases so it the class should be available.
+Note, the composer file should be available in PSR4 compliant packages, such as Laravel, by default.

 ## Usage